Learn How to Bake a Better ‘Category’ Pie

 They are experts in the requirements of their Category.
 Moreover, they know how to exploit opportunities to achieve supplier excellence.

 Their role is to look to grow the whole category.
 This should be beyond the 5-10% (+/-) fluctuation in the supplier’s slice size that you would expect to see over a 3 year period.
+A great Category Manager has earnt the trust of the Buyer because they have shown an independent perspective.
+They have proven to champion the Shopper.
+Even if it means to the possible detriment of their company.
+They understand the importance of trust and building a long-term category plan.

-[In Hot Water Crust Pastry] Invest for Mutual Benefit
+Invest for Mutual Benefit

 It’s a brave company that invests in its people to grow their competitor’s sales …or is it?